Denna medlem har inte angett några bytes datum

 Familje presentation, fri text

 Our names are Trevor and Imelda McDaid.
 Imelda is 51 and is a counsellor and psychotherapist working with people who had previously been homeless.
 Trevor is also 51 and is an Architect and works in an architectural firm in Sligo.
 We have two wonderful daughters, Carrie (19) and Ella (18).
-Carrie is studying at the University of Stirling in Scotland, while Ella attends secondary school in Sligo.
+Carrie is studying at university in Dublin, while Ella attends secondary school in Sligo.
 We have a lovely King Charles dog called Oscar, which we intend putting into kennels while our house is being used.
 We have fantastic neighbours who will be able to help you out during your stay and advise on activities.
 They might also try to tempt you to join them in our lovely local pub for a pint or two of Guinness!

 We are into all kinds of outdoor activities.
 In particular, we love running and are all members of our local athletics club.
 Imelda and I have completed many marathons including Dublin, Belfast, Cork, London and Edinburgh.
 On my 40th birthday in 2009, we both completed the Stockholm marathon and for my 50th birthday in 2019 I ran the Copenhagen marathon.
 Our kids are also both great runners and have won many prizes at both local and regional level.
 The family are mad about swimming, and Carrie is a member of Sligo Swimming Club.
 During the summer we try to get to the beautiful beaches in Sligo and Donegal as often as we can.
 Most of all however, we just love going on family walks in the many beach, forest and mountain walks that are right on our doorstep.
 Check out www.sligowalks.ie